 Students from our Santa Susana Dance Program have furthered their artistic education by pursuing dance degrees from such colleges and universities as Kansas City Conservatory of Music and Dance, UCLA, AMDA, UCSB, CSULB, Chapman University, CSUN, UCR, and Point Park.
 Our alumni currently work in the dance industry as performers, dance teachers, choreographers, lighting designers, costumers, and physical therapists specializing in dance rehabilitation.

 Certificates are offered to students who complete the coursework for an academy emphasis in Dance.
 Students who complete the certification program will leave with a comprehensive understanding of the different genres of dance and how they inform the industry.
 Students will create a comprehensive digital portfolio showcasing their time at Santa Su comprised of photos, resume, headshot, and video clips of choreographed works and performances.
-The program is currently comprised of eleven different courses consisting of two levels of Ballet, two levels of Jazz, two levels of Tap, Pointe, Modern and Composition, Dance Ensemble and ROP Choreography.
+The program is currently comprised of eleven different courses consisting of two levels of Ballet, three levels of Jazz, three levels of Tap, Pointe, Modern and Composition, Dance Ensemble and ROP Choreography.